BigDataRepublic/data-modelling/presentation/slidev/slides.md

 # 🤔 How could we model this to make the structures more clear?

----

-# 🤔 How could we model this to make the structures more clear?

 We can **normalize** the tables ➡️ divide into smaller, less redundant tables